mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **7-segment display**: We're used to the logic probe on our breadboard.
 The 7-segment display is like a combination of all LEDs on our logic probe that has its LED arranged so that it can send out numerical signals.
 Just like its name, a 7-segment display has 7 pins where we can wire and connect our circuit to.
 Each pin takes in an input signal that will light up the LED at that corner.
 All 7 LEDs (represent 7 pins) form a number ranging from 0 to 9 (we only generate 0-5 signal in this lab).
 The 7-segment display is used as a Voltage indicator in this lab.

--

-- **Analog Voltage Divider:** We used Analog Voltage Divider to modify the voltage value going through our LEDs.
+- **Voltage Divider:** We used Analog Voltage Divider to modify the voltage value going through our LEDs.
 Due to the way we wired our circuit (according to our input signals), we can control the signal of the 7-segment display by modifying our Analog Voltage Divider.

+- **Potentiometer:** or "pot" is used to modify the resistance of the voltage divider.

 - **Use resistors:** Different from other labs, we use more resistors in this lab to modify the voltage values.
 Now, you see how we can use a small device to modify the light signals as we want!